-The key to properly preparing your child for a funeral is to provide an honest and age appropriate explanation of what to expect.
+The key to properly preparing your child for a funeral is to provide an honest and age-appropriate explanation of what to expect.
 In this regard, you need to keep in mind that children under about the age of eight likely don’t understand the permanence of death.
 Thus, preparing a child this age for a funeral needs to keep that reality in mind.

-Verbally walk your child through each major step of the funeral service, from the placement of the casket in the church (or other venue) to the order of the service, including the eulogy.
+Verbally walk your child through each major step of the funeral service, from the placement of the casket in the church (or other venues) to the order of the service, including the eulogy.
 Make it clear that a number of people at the service are likely to be emotional.
 Underscore that being emotional, even crying, during a funeral is perfectly acceptable.

-If there will be an open casket, you need to make a decision as to whether or not your child is of an age, and has attainted a level of emotional maturity, that makes a viewing appropriate.
+If there will be an open casket, you need to make a decision as to whether or not your child is of age, and has attained a level of emotional maturity, that makes a viewing appropriate.
 When my own father passed away, he had a niece who had twins who were about six years old.
 I “warned” the children’s mother that the casket would be open at the start of the service.
 She had properly prepared her kids for what to expect.
 The moment when they paid their respects to my father was a beautiful moment in the farewell and funeral for my father.

-Age Appropriate Activities During or Associated with Funeral or Memorial Service
+Age Appropriate Activities During or Associated With Funeral or Memorial Service

-Another step that you can take to prepare your child for a funeral, and to make the service more understandable and meaningful to a young person, is to include some type of age appropriate activity during or associated with the funeral.
+Another step that you can take to prepare your child for a funeral, and to make the service more understandable and meaningful to a young person, is to include some type of age-appropriate activity during or associated with the funeral.
 Examples of meaningful activities that can draw a child into the event in a meaningful and healthy manner include:

 - Release of balloons (perhaps with attached messages)